English and Music BA

 -

-This module aims to examine phonological theories and the data on which they are constructed, exploring phonological organisation and processes in different languages.
-Segmental and prosodic (e.g. syllable-based) phenomena will be investigated, using rule- and constraint-based frameworks.
+This module examines phonological theories and the data on which they are constructed, exploring how languages across the world organise their systems of speech sounds, and critically interrogating how their phonological processes can be analysed.
+Sound-based and prosodic (e.g. syllable-based) phenomena will be investigated, using rule- and constraint-based frameworks.
+Problem-solving, data-handling, and critical thinking are key skills developed in this module, and by treating all languages equally in terms of what they can tell us about human communication, the module is inherently diverse and inclusive.
 As well as being a core part of theoretical linguistics, an understanding of phonology is essential to the studies of historical linguistics, sociolinguistics, psycholinguistics, speech pathologies, language acquisition, and computerised speech synthesis and recognition technologies.

 -